 The coronavirus outbreak (COVID-19) has created significant disruption to global economies and the pandemic presents risks to the company's employees, customers and suppliers.
 The directors have put in place policies and procedures to control and mitigate those risks so that the company is able to continue its operations while prioritising the health and wellbeing of the company's employees.
 The company has strong risk management and treasury functions to oversee the current trading environment to minimise the impact of such risks.
-The company has reviewed its budget plan for the next 12 months to update it for any material financial and business related effects of COVID-19.
-Although revenue and gross profit are both expected to be reduced compared with the original budget plan this reduction is expected to be largely offset by lower administrative expenses and interest expenses due to the reduced activity, with little overall impact to net profit.
+The company has prepared its budget plan for the next 12 months considering any material financial and business related effects of the ongoing pandemic.
+The directors do not expect a significant impact on the company's financial performance during the next 12 months.

 The impact of COVID-19 has also been considered by the company in its review of cash balances and borrowings for the next 12 months.
-Cash and cash equivalents were £0.36 million as at 31 March 2020.
-Short-term bank borrowings were £0.5 million and intercompany creditors, mainly borrowings from a group financing company, Mitsubishi Corporation Finance Plc, were £384.7 million.
-Total borrowings are expected to be relatively stable but reducing slightly during the next 12 months.
+Cash and cash equivalents were £0.9 million as at 31 March 2021.
+Short-term bank borrowings were £0.1 million and intercompany creditors, mainly borrowings from a group financing company, Mitsubishi Corporation Finance Plc, were £147.5 million.
+Total borrowings are expected to be relatively stable during the next 12 months.